 The cost of R22 is considerably increasing because of the diminishing supply, and new refrigerant will no longer be available for use at all after 2020, with the exception of recycled quantities.

-If you’re thinking, “Holy cow, this is starting to sound expensive,” you’re right, it is.
-This is why when our experts come out to inspect your unit we check to see what refrigerant your unit uses, and in the majority of the cases, we’ll recommend an upgrade because of the increasing cost of sustaining an R22 air conditioner.
+If you’re thinking, “Holy cow, this is starting to sound expensive,” you’re spot-on, it is.
+This is why when our experts come out to inspect your unit we look to see what refrigerant your unit uses, and in the majority of the cases, we’ll recommend an upgrade because of the increasing cost of sustaining an R22 air conditioner.

 How do I know if my unit uses R22?

 If you own an air conditioning system that was built before 2010, your AC will typically have R22.
-However, if you installed your air conditioner after January 1, 2010, then your unit may not have R22.
-You can find the type of refrigerant your system runs on by checking the appliance’s nameplate.
-This nameplate is usually found on the outdoor condenser of your central air conditioning system.
-If you can't find it, you can read your user’s manual.
+However, if you installed your air conditioner after January 1, 2010, then your system may not have R22.
+You can find the type of refrigerant your system runs on by looking at the appliance’s nameplate.
+This nameplate is normally found on the outdoor condenser of your central air conditioning system.
+If you can't find it, you can check your user’s manual.
 Alternatively, you can call your local Service Experts center.
 If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know immediately if your unit uses R22.

 Instead of Freon, use Puron

-The industry has made the switch from R22 to R410a, which you may identify by the brand name Puron.
+The industry has moved from R22 to R410a, which you may identify by the brand name Puron.
 For the rest of this article, we’ll use the name R410a (although Puron is a well-known brand, there are other companies that make R410a).
 There are some serious benefits to switching from an R22 air conditioning unit to one that uses R410a.
-It provides a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.
+It provides a higher safety rating tests than R22.

 The truth about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.

 You may have read about “drop-in” replacements for R22.
-We strongly recommend against this route.
-Typically a homeowner who is anxious about the cost of replacing their system seeks out an alternative, and this appears to be an easy solution.
+We strongly recommend against this option.
+Usually a homeowner who is anxious about the cost of replacing their system seeks out an alternative, and this sounds like an easy solution.
 It typically costs the homeowner more money, and virtually always voids the manufacturer warranty.
 The truth about “drop-ins” is that there is no “drop-in” solution where you merely swap out the refrigerant.
-The phrase “drop-in” is referring to retrofitting a air conditioner, which when done right can cost the homeowner as much, or more, money than purchasing a new unit that uses R410a.
-In part, this is because different refrigerants operate at different pressure levels and need different parts to run, which means the technician is forced to replace the most expensive components of your system to work with the new refrigerant.
-If this critical step is missed, your system will quickly stop working, and you’ll be forced to install a new unit anyway.
+The phrase “drop-in” is suggesting retrofitting a air conditioner, which when done right can cost the homeowner as much, or more, money than purchasing a new unit that uses R410a.
+In part, this is because different refrigerants work at different pressure levels and need different parts to run, which means the technician is forced to replace the most expensive components of your system to work with the new refrigerant.
+If this crucial step is skipped, your system will quickly stop running, and you’ll end up installing a new unit anyway.
+If you are insistent on exploring drop-ins, then consult with an HVAC company to determine your best option.

-It’s better to discuss pricing options with your HVAC provider if you’re worried about cost.
+It’s smart to discuss pricing offers with your HVAC provider if you’re worried about cost.
 At Service Experts Heating & Air Conditioning, we offer financing that makes a replacement achieveable, and we watch for any manufacturer and utility rebates that would make it easier to handle an unexpected replacement.
-To reduce the chances of an emergency on a hot day, a lot of of our customers decide to do a pre-emptive replacement, and replace an old system before it doesn’t work.
+To reduce the chances of an emergency on a hot day, a lot of of our customers decide to do a pre-emptive replacement, and replace an old AC before it doesn’t work.
 If you’re considering that route as well, then you’re in good company!

 If your unit was built after 2010, you’re probably safe